mureytasroc/pennbook/README.md

 - spark: the Dockerized driver code for our adsorption pyspark job
 - .husky: our simple husky setup for running pre-commit hooks enforcing shared style guidelines (cleaning up diffs)
 - .github: our GitHub Actions configuration, specifying the CI/CD workflow of our project
-- adsense: contains the code for training the machine learning model and serving it via Fast API (serve.py).
+- adsense: contains the code for training the machine learning model and serving it via Fast API (serve.py) -- all Dockerized

 ## Instructions to Run this Application